srstevenson/vim-picker/README.md

 - `<Plug>PickerStag`: Execute `:PickerStag`.
 - `<Plug>PickerBufferTag`: Execute `:PickerBufferTag`.
 - `<Plug>PickerHelp`: Execute `:PickerHelp`.
+- `<Plug>PickerListUserCommands`: Execute `:PickerListUserCommands`.

 These are not mapped to key sequences, to allow you to choose those that best fit your workflow and don't conflict with other plugins you use.
-However if you have no preference, the following snippet maps each mapping to a mnemonic key
+However if you have no preference, the following snippet maps the main mappings to mnemonic key
-sequence:
+sequences:

 ```viml
 nmap <unique> <leader>pe <Plug>PickerEdit